siatheindochinese/cap5516_assign1/README.md

 Training is done on one RTX 4090 with 24GB vRAM.
 If you have a weaker GPU, please reduce the batch size with `--batchsize`.

+All trained weights can be downloaded from `https://drive.google.com/drive/folders/1GYiqLQYXoqg-g_Ql0k4A6Sb3i3rBwya5` if you do not wish to train all models from scratch.

 ## 3) Testing
 Run `python test.py` to train a model.
 You will need to specify some flags: